 In order to apply for a domestic violence injunction, the petitioner and the defendant must have a “family or household member relationship,” as found in Florida Statutes Section 741.30(1)(a).
 A petition can be filed when a family or household member is a victim of domestic violence or has reasonable cause to believe that they are in imminent danger of becoming the victim of any act of domestic violence.

 If you believe that you are at imminent risk of harm, you should find a safe place to stay immediately.
 Then, call our law firm for help beginning your petition for a domestic violence injunction.

 Call the O’Mara Law Group Today

 Getting a restraining order can be one major piece of protecting yourself against violence.
 If you are a victim of any form of violence, you should consider an injunction.
-At the office of the O’Mara Law Group, our team can help.
+At the office of the O’Mara Law Group, our Orlando criminal defense lawyers can help.
 Call us directly today or send us a message telling us more about your case.
 We are here to support our clients in all family law matters.
 Reach us now to get started.

 “Such a professional and personable firm.
 Everyone treated me with respect throughout my entire process.
 I absolutely dread ever needing the services of an attorney again but I would certainly go straight back to Mark.
 Susan was awesome and she totally got me from day one.
 I can’t begin to say how helpful that was for me.
 Thank you to the entire team!!"

 “By far, the best person, if you ever need an attorney and someone who will always be there for you.
 I am truly proud to have Mark as my attorney, advisor and friend.
 Thanks Mark and Alyssa.
 Michael Hoffman, Attorney at Law and C.P.A."